RJ302005/TCG-Deck-Converter-Txt-to-YDK/README.md

 # TCGPlayerTxt-to-YDK
 ## Converts a TCGPlayer Decklist text file into a .ydk file...
 If that's something you need.

-### Requires the next modules to build the program:
+### Requires the next modules of Python to build the program:
 - requests
 - Customtinker
 - pyintstaller
--

 ### Known Issues (OUTDATED):